bsccf/Uni-notes/Electrical and electronic systems/3 Electric machines/3 AC Generators and stuff/stator (generators).md

 ![[Pasted image 20220204132921.png]]
 This is what sator cores generally look like, if you look carefully you can see some surface roughness, this is because sator cores are actually made of lots of thin layers attached together, this is to minamise the effect of [[eddy currents]] and increase efficiency.

-The function of the sator core is
+The sator core has multiple functions:
+- It holds the wires in place
+- Conducts heat allowing for efficient cooling
+- Has a higher [[magnetic permiability]] than air creating less losses in [[tesla|magnetic flux density]] Hence why it is made of conductive metals as apos